Computer Engineer Barbie

 Computer Engineer Barbie is the 126th career version of Mattel's Barbie doll.
 In response to poll results indicating strong support for computer engineers, the doll set was created and introduced in 2010.
-In 2014, Mattel apologized for the accompanying book, I Can Be a Computer Engineer, after internet complaints that it represented Barbie as incompetent in the field, needing the help of men.
+In 2014, Mattel apologized for the accompanying book, I Can Be a Computer Engineer, after complaints that it represented Barbie as incompetent in the field, needing the help of men.

 Description

 The doll has a pink laptop and a pink smartphone, and is wearing geometric pink glasses, a pink watch, black leggings, a T-shirt decorated with "Barbie" spelled in binary code, a fitted vest with saddle-stitch detailing, pink wedges, and a Bluetooth headset.
 The packaging included a code to unlock exclusive game content on the Barbie website.
 Female engineers including Betty Shanahan, CEO of the Society of Women Engineers, and Alice Agogino of the National Academy of Engineering were consulted on her wardrobe and work environment.
 They suggested that for authenticity she needed "a Coke can and a bag of Doritos" on her desk; she has a coffee cup.
 One mockup also included a Linux penguin; Barbie is running Linux on her dual-monitor set-up.